Thatchillprogrammer213/My-stupid-inventions/README.md

 These are my **useless inventions**
 Don't expect them to be practical(in **any** way)
-They exist because I am too bored to do anything, I make them for fun
+They exist because I am too bored to do anything, I make them for fun And you can fork them if you want, I have code ready for that